nobruinfo/midnightmega/docsrc/readmesrc.md

 # Changelog

+* v0.6.6-beta (shown as v2.2 on the filehost) fixes a major bug in the sorting routine for the shown entries reachable with [F9] *Menu*, this version also switches the project's focus from `llvm-mos` towards `Calypsi` with mainly internal adaptions
 * v0.6.5-beta (shown as v2.1 on the filehost) reinitiating motor spin up on physical drive number change
 * v0.6.4-beta (shown as v2 on the filehost) fix of GUI glitches